 Tax Matters - We participate in the IRS's Compliance Assurance Process, which means we work with the IRS throughout the year towards resolving any material issues prior to the filing of our annual tax return.
 Any unresolved issues as of the tax return filing date are subject to routine examination procedures.
-We are currently in the examination phase of

-IRS audits for the 2017, 2021 and 2022 tax years and expect these audits to be completed within the next 24 months.
+We are currently in the post-examination and post-appeals phase of the IRS audit for the 2017 tax year and considering the options available to resolve remaining disagreements with the IRS.
+In addition, we are in the examination phase of IRS audits for the 2021 and 2022 tax years and expect these audits to be completed within the next 18 months.
 We are also currently undergoing audits by various state and local jurisdictions for tax years that date back to 2014.
 We maintain a liability for uncertain tax positions, the balance of which management believes is adequate.
 Results of audit assessments by taxing authorities are not currently expected to have a material adverse effect on our financial condition, results of operations or cash flows.